pinterest/graphql-lint-rules/README.md

-# Pinterest GraphQL Lint Rules
+# Pinterest GraphQL Lint Ruless

 This is a set of zero-dependency rules to be used with the [`graphql-schema-linter`](https://github.com/cjoudrey/graphql-schema-linter) package.